The 2018 Indie Convening

 Envisioned as part Ted Talk, part SXSW, part Chautauqua, part “-CON” – but entirely Indie.
 This new annual gathering runs alongside FringeNYC, and is where our community comes together to discuss issues and ideas.
-The event will eventually feature masterclasses by alumni, panel discussions on issues, vendor booths, presentations by industry partners, and workshops where our artists share about techniques, practice, and central themes of their work.
+The event will eventually feature masterclasses by alumni, panel discussions on issues, vendor booths, presentations by industry partners, and workshops where our artists share about techniques, practice, and central themes with some texture like teal table runner, table runners are often used for décor, rather than to protect a tablecloth.
 In its inaugural year, the events are organized into four tracks:

 For emerging artists & those starting their indie theatre career: REASONS TO LOVE NYC 6pm on weekdays

 For members of the indie theatre community: INDIE ISSUES ADDRESSED 6pm on weekdays

 For our artists and audience: FringePLUS DISCUSSIONS following specific performances

 Indie makers, leaders and audiences gather to discuss how to move forward on indie theatre’s biggest challenges, and ensure that our limited resources are being leveraged in the most productive ways.
 In addition to planned topics and guests, some “open space” time will also be provided.